microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/Update-MgPrintPrinterShare.md

             - `[SharingReference <IMicrosoftGraphResourceReference>]`: resourceReference
               - `[(Any) <Object>]`: This indicates any property can be added to this object.
               - `[Id <String>]`: The item's unique identifier.
-              - `[Type <String>]`: A string value that can be used to classify the item, such as 'microsoft.graph.driveItem'
+              - `[Type <String>]`: A string value that can be used to classify the item, such as 'Microsoft.Graph.Beta.driveItem'
               - `[WebUrl <String>]`: A URL leading to the referenced item.
             - `[SharingSubject <String>]`: The subject with which the document was shared.
             - `[SharingType <String>]`: Determines the way the document was shared, can be by a 'Link', 'Attachment', 'Group', 'Site'.